jzabroski/Home/Finance/README.md

     - Do not buy a rebuilt/reconstructed car for more than 80% of it's bottom tier KBB value.
     - If the car has been in an accident, look for any frame rail damage, since frame damage can cause tires to wear unevenly, among other things.
 - Check tread depth.
 New tires can easily cost $800 or more.
+- Don't buy a 4 cylinder Turbo charged engine.
+All it will do is put extra pressure on the engine, and extra pressure means increased maintenance costs due to wear and tear.
 - Cars at 60,000 miles tend to require a lot of maintenance.
 YourMechanic.com mobile site has good visual plot of maintenance over time.
 - Never buy a BMW v8.
 Known issues going back to 2004 that they have never fixed.
 People who buy BMW v8 have money to do so brand new, and then afte the 4 year, 50k mile warranty, they dump it on whoever comes next.
 Don't be that person that gets dumped on.